CarlosFinEngg/equity-research-agent/README.md

 ## Usage

+Configure models and environment variables in `stock_analysis_agent/config.py` and `.env` as needed.

-Run the agent in ADK WEB:
+Then run the agent in ADK WEB:
 ```bash
 adk web
 ```

-Configure models and environment variables in `stock_analysis_agent/config.py` and `.env` as needed.

 ## License
 MIT